 When you set yourself the goal of selling your company in the optimal way, one of the challenges you will have to address is to identify those investors who may have more interest in your company and therefore can put a higher price on the table.
 To help you in this task, in a previous article we explained the differences between a strategic partner and a financial partner and under what circumstances one or the other is suitable.

-The most relevant and active financial investors are private equity and venture capital , which we have explained individually in detail above.
+The most relevant and active financial investors are private equity and venture capital is which we have explained individually in detail above.
 Here we will summarise the main differences between the two.
-Private equity vs Venture Capital.
+Private equity vs. Venture Capital.

 The 5 differences between Private Equity and Venture Capital